simonrevill/vite-typescript-react-eslint-template/README.md

-# vite-typescript-react-eslint-template
+# vite-typescript-react-template
 Vite project template with TypeScript and React with formatting and linting rules.
+Includes ESLint and Prettier config using the Airbnb style guide.